Preparing for the Biometrics Appointment

-The location for fingerprinting at the biometrics appointment differs depending whether the marriage Green Card applicant resides within the United States or outside of the United States.
-If the marriage Green Card applicant resides within the United States, the biometrics appointment will be held at a nearby USCIS Application Support Center (ASC).
-If the marriage Green Card applicant resides outside of the United States, the biometrics appointment will be held at a U.S. embassy or consulate office.
+The location for fingerprinting differs depending whether the marriage Green Card applicant resides within the United States or outside of the United States.
+If the marriage Green Card applicant resides within the United States, it will be held at a nearby USCIS Application Support Center (ASC).
+If the marriage Green Card applicant resides outside of the United States, it will be held at a U.S. embassy or consulate office.

 III.
-What should be prepared for the biometrics appointment?
+What to bring for the biometrics appointment?

 The biometrics appointment is a simple process.
 Just don’t forget to bring the following important documents: